 The Hidden Areas Hold the Secret

-Having kids around the house all day long creates a pretty messy house.
+Having kids around the house all day long creates a pretty messy house, and eventually, you’ll need to declutter.
 One thing I’ve picked up throughout the years as a mom is what I like to call “The Stash and Dash.”
 It’s my tried and true method of shoving toys and messes into hidden areas at a moments notice.

 The “stash and dash” comes in handy when friends are coming, a prospective buyer is coming to see the house, or I’m simply trying to avoid my husband turning around and running away in fear after a long day at work.